KEEP MELDRETH ROAD LEVEL CROSSING SAFE

 'I conclude that there is not a compelling case in the public interest.. for the purpose of the level crossing upgrade elements at this location... and should not be approved in the foreseeable future'

-He also criticized the overall value for money of the crossings - 'NRs calculations indicate that the cost of the upgrades would be more than five times the benefits in terms of the forecast reduction in injuries and fatalities.
+The Inspector also criticized the overall value for money of the crossings - 'NRs calculations indicate that the cost of the upgrades would be more than five times the benefits in terms of the forecast reduction in injuries and fatalities.
 Moreover NR confirmed that the Cost Benefit Ration calculation does not include any allowance for the the costs which would arise as a result of the level crossing upgrades in terms of increased delays to road users'.
 The Meldreth Road change is expected to cost around £2 million.

 At the same time NR say they have no money to fund a crossing at Shepreth Station, which would have far more utility and likely reduce risks as much or more.